lipp/login-with/README.md

 # Setup

-The configuration is done solely through environment variables.
+The configuration is done by means of environment variables.

 ## Required environment variables